naumenko-sa/cre/README.md

 ## 0.2 Credits

+This work is inspired by
+* [bcbio](https://github.com/chapmanb/bcbio-nextgen/) and [gemini](https://github.com/arq5x/gemini).
+Thank you all, team members!
+* Kristin Kernohan from Children Hospital of Eastern Ontario (CHEO), who generated most ideas about the report contents.
+Thank you, Kristin, for all of the discussions!
+Thank you colleagues from [ccm](https://ccm.sickkids.ca/), for seminars and personal discussions.

 # 1. Create a project (projects) to run with bcbio.

 ## 1a.
 If you start with bam files.